dstore-dbap/LumberMill/README.md

 #### Event inputs

-* StdInHandler, read stream from standard in
+* StdInHandler, read stream from standard in.
-* TcpServerThreaded, read stream from a tcp socket
+* TcpServerThreaded, read stream from a tcp socket.
-* TcpServerTornado, read stream from a tcp socket, faster on Linux
+* TcpServerTornado, read stream from a tcp socket, faster on Linux.
 * Spam, what it says on the can - spams GambolPutty for testing.

 #### Event parsers

-* RegexParser, parse a string using regular expressions and named capturing groups
+* RegexParser, parse a string using regular expressions and named capturing groups.
-* CSVParser, parse a char separated string
+* CSVParser, parse a char separated string.
-* JsonParser, parse a json formatted string
+* JsonParser, parse a json formatted string.
-* UrlParser, parse the query string from an url
+* UrlParser, parse the query string from an url.
-* XPathParser, parse an XML document via an xpath expression
+* XPathParser, parse an XML document via an xpath expression.

 #### Field modifiers

-* AddDateTime, adds a timestamp field
+* AddDateTime, adds a timestamp field.
-* AddGeoInfo, adds geo info fields
+* AddGeoInfo, adds geo info fields.
 * ModifyFields, some methods to change extracted fields, e.g. insert, delete, replace, castToInteger etc.
-* HttpRequest, execute an arbritrary http request and store result
+* HttpRequest, execute an arbritrary http request and store result.
-* Permutate, takes a list in the event data emits events for all possible permutations of that list
+* Permutate, takes a list in the event data emits events for all possible permutations of that list.

 #### Outputs
-* DevNullSink, discards all data that it receives
+* DevNullSink, discards all data that it receives.
-* StdOutHandler, prints all received data to standard out
+* StdOutHandler, prints all received data to standard out.
-* ElasticSearchOutput, stores data entries in an elasticsearch index
+* ElasticSearchOutput, stores data entries in an elasticsearch index.

 #### Misc modules

-* RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul
+* RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
-* Facet, collect all encountered variations of en event value over a configurable presiod of time
+* Facet, collect all encountered variations of en event value over a configurable period of time.
-* Statistics, simple statistic module
+* Statistics, simple statistic module.
 * Tarpit, slows event propagation down - for testing.

 GambolPutty makes use of the following projects: